Zahara Schatz

-Zahara Schatz (זהרה ש"ץ; 1916–1999), was an Israeli artist, craftsperson, and designer.
+Zahara Schatz (זהרה ש"ץ; 1916–1999), was an Israeli artist and designer.
 She was the daughter of Boris Schatz, who founded the Bezalel Academy of Art and Design in Jerusalem.
 She was best known for the six-branched menorah she designed for the entrance to the Yad Vashem, Israel's official memorial to the victims of the Holocaust.

-Early life and education
+Biography

-Zohara ("Zahara") Schatz (later Sandow) was born on July 20, 1916 in Jerusalem, Jerusalem Sanjak, Ottoman Empire.
+Zohara ("Zahara") Schatz was born on July 20, 1916, in Jerusalem, Jerusalem Sanjak, Ottoman Empire.
 Her father was Boris Schatz and her brother was artist Bezalel or "Lilik".

 She studied at the École nationale supérieure des arts décoratifs (English: National School of Decorative Arts) in Paris from 1934 to 1937.
 As well as classes at Académie de la Grande Chaumière.

-The Schatz children were both artists and rejected their father's predilection for Romantic Classicism and his dogged development of a Jewish Eretz Israel-style, in favor of a European-American modernism.
-However she followed her father's dualism: the pursuit of both fine art and crafts (or design).
+The Schatz children were both artists.
+They abandoned their father's predilection for Romantic Classicism and his search for a Jewish Eretz Israel-style in favor of a European-American modernism.
+However Zahara followed her father's dualism: the pursuit of both fine art and crafts (or design).

-Career
+Art career

 After graduation Schatz moved to the United States, settling in California.
 She married American sculptor Elliott Franz Sandow (1910–1976).
 In the 1940s Schatz taught art classes at the California Labor School in Berkeley.
 She started working in plastic in the 1940s, designing and building acrylic lamps.

 Schatz was part of the Big Sur artists'/writers' colony that included San Francisco sculptor Benny Bufano, author Henry Miller, her sister-in-law Louise Schatz, and her brother Bezalel Schatz.
 She lived in Berkeley, California, where she was close with courtroom sketch artist Rosalie Ritz, her husband Erwin Ritz and their daughter, publisher and managing editor of The Environmentalist, Janet Ritz.